Skip to content

 Serving Kalamazoo | Grand Rapids | Livonia | Lansing

-Michigan is home to several spider species, but most of them are harmless and rarely bite humans.
-The two spider species of potential concern in Michigan are the Brown Recluse and the Black Widow.
+Most spiders in Michigan are harmless and rarely bite humans.
+The two spider species of potential concern are the brown recluse and the black widow.

-• Brown Recluse Spider: This spider is known for its venomous bite, which can cause tissue damage and necrosis.
-However, Brown Recluse bites are relatively rare in Michigan, and most suspected cases turn out to be caused by other factors.
+• Brown Recluse Spider Bite: Known for its painful and venomous bite, which can lead to tissue damage and necrosis.
+However, brown recluses are shy and afraid of humans.
+Their bites are relatively rare in Michigan.
+Most suspected cases turn out to be caused by a brown recluse hiding in clothing or blankets, which then get pressed against the skin.

-• Black Widow Spider: Black Widow bites can be painful and may cause symptoms like muscle cramps and nausea.
-However, they rarely result in severe medical issues.
+• Black Widow Spider Bite: Black Widow bites can be painful and may cause symptoms like muscle cramps and nausea.
+While they rarely result in severe medical issues for adults, they can be quite dangerous to children, the elderly, and vulnerable people.

 Like most spiders, the brown recluse is considered very shy.
 They’ll go out of their way to avoid humans and would rather run away than act aggressively when confronted.
 Most brown recluses spend daytime hiding in dry, dark areas and hunt for food at night.